nicklockwood/SoundManager/README.md

 Release Notes
 -------------------

+Version 1.4.2

+- Fixed import error in Xcode 6

 Version 1.4.1

 - SoundCompletionHandler block no longer returns NO for didFinish when sound finished playing correctly
-- Now conforms to -Wextra warning level
+- Now conforms to -Weverything warning level

 Version 1.4